douglase/dustmapPy/README.md

 Compares the results of an exampled dustmapPy call (Left panel of figure below) to an analogous IDL call of dustmap (middle panel) sample_dustmap_call.pro) which can be found in the dustmap repo and shows the residual (Right panel).

 ![DustmapPy call, python call, residual](IDL-python.png)

+## Contributors:

+Based on dustmap code by Chris Stark, originally posted on http://www.starkspace.com/code/.
+If you use this code in research, please cite:

+Stark, C. C. (2011).
+The Transit Light Curve of an Exozodiacal Dust Cloud.
+The Astronomical Journal, 142, 123. https://doi.org/10.1088/0004-6256/142/4/123